QubitPi/management-blogs/docs/_posts/2020-09-02-spingboot-testing.md

 ## Integration Tests vs. Unit Tests

-Before we start into integration tests with Spring Boot, let’s define what sets an integration test apart from a unit test.
+Before we start into integration tests with Spring Boot, let's define what sets an integration test apart from a unit test.

 A unit test covers a single "unit", where a unit commonly is a single class, but can also be a cluster of cohesive